scribe-security/docs/docs/valint/initiatives.md

 means that the rule path within the bundle is `v2/rules/sbom/blocklist-packages.yaml`.
 Note that the `.yaml` extension is omitted in the path and replaced with `@v2`, which is used here as a version tag.

+### Rule configuration

+Rules are defined as a combination of a `.yaml` configuration file and a `.rego` script.
+The `.yaml` file contains the rule configuration, while the `.rego` script contains the rule logic.
+The rule configuration is described above along with the initiative configuration.
+The rego script

 ### Additional features

 #### Template arguments